Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 Validate that organizations are connected
 =========================================

-We provide a small utility on the Substra backend server to test which nodes are accessible from the current node.
+We provide a small utility on the Substra backend server to test which organizations are accessible from the current organization.
 To use this utility follow these steps:

 #.
 Connect to the substra backend pod: